What should you do if an older person complains of not sleeping well at night?

 And remember, getting enough good quality sleep helps maintain brain health, physical health, and mood.

-Recently, I did a little research to identify the top causes of sleep problems in older adults.
-In this post, I’ll share what I found out.
-I’ll also tell you about what approaches have been proven to work, to help treat insomnia and sleep problems in seniors.
+In this article, I’ll cover the top causes of sleep problems in older adults.
+I’ll also tell you about what approaches have been proven to work, to help treat insomnia and sleep problems in older adults.

 5 Common Causes of Sleep Problems in Older Adults